arne182/ArnePilot/README.md

 - Added ability to turn on and off RSA at certain speed. `python /data/ArnePilot/op_edit.py`
 - Easily view the EON's IP Address.Just look at the sidebar right under wifi singal strength's.
 - Battery has percentage instead of the battery icon.
-- [WIP] Traffic light detection from Littlemountainman, shane and brain.
-To get accurate result make sure your daily commute/area is mapped on [OSM](openstreetmap.org) with right direaction.
-[For example](https://imgur.com/purBVpd)...  [still dont get it watch the video by mageymoo1](https://youtu.be/7dPaF0tDb7Y).
 - We also have enabled commas e2e model which will only work between 11 MPH to 29 MPH.
 Commas e2e model helps slows down for traffic light, stop sign, etc. e2e, traffic model and mapd all works together to help you stop at the light.
 All of this can be turned off via `/data/openpilot/op_edit.py`.
 - Loggin has been Disabled by default on this fork.
 If you would like to record your drive edit the [following line](https://github.com/arne182/ArnePilot/blob/4d66df96a91c9c13491a3d78b9c1c2a9e848724a/selfdrive/manager.py#L480)
 - Smart speed (smart speed is essentially speedlimit which eon will not go over unless you have set custom offset) can be overridden by pressing gas above the current smart speed.

+# Work-in-Progress features

+All WIP features can be configured `python /data/ArnePilot/op_edit.py`
+- Traffic light detection from Littlemountainman, shane and brain.
+To get accurate result make sure your daily commute/area is mapped on [OSM](openstreetmap.org) with right direaction.
+[For example](https://imgur.com/purBVpd)...  [still dont get it watch the video by mageymoo1](https://youtu.be/7dPaF0tDb7Y).
+- Corolla specific tuning optimization thanks to Spairrow326
+- Virtual lane lines and Lane centering.
+This is recommended for use on European roads only and may cause issues outside of Europe.

 # Licensing